programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 '9GLmvmZ1K1qGAz9QWcdlyf6L')
 ```

-Once we’ve defined our object, we can use it to interact with the
+Once we've defined our object, we can use it to interact with the
 information in the library.

 ### Retrieving Item Information

 Zotero has parent items and child items.
 Parents are typically top-level
 objects with metadata, and children are usually things like notes and
 file attachments.
-For this portion of the lesson, we’ll be pulling
+For this portion of the lesson, we'll be pulling
 information from the first five top-level items in our collection.

 ``` python